TrigonaMinima/TrigonaMinima.github.io/_posts/2018-04-22-Chatting-Up---Part-II.md

 This is a parallel plot where each friend is ranked on various measures.
 There were far many measures, but to not to crowd the plot, I have limited to 10 metrics.
 You can see how each friend does across the metrics.
 Parallel plot was the most relevant plot, I could think of, for this kind of relative ranking across multiple measures.
 Also, each metric was normalized to bring everything on the same scale for the plot.
 So, if my reply rate and my friend's reply rate (5th and 6th vertical line in the plot) are not on the same level, that doesn't mean we have a gap in our rates.
 It's just normalized according to other values in the column.

 Lets take the example of Duffer (Dark blue line) to walk through the plot.
 We have high messages counts.
 Messenger is our common mode of conversation.
 My reply rate is lowest for him (this is biased - since we have talked a lot, there will more instances of delay during replies).
 His reply rate is high though.
 So, he is, more active responder than me.
-Average delay between our replies is the okayish.
+Average delay between our replies is okayish.
 Our total replies and mean text length per unique day is at the center (meaning, they are closer to the average of all the values for that metric).

 We can also get other interesting bits from the above plot.
 For the Lawyer, the major mode of conversation is WhatsApp.
 My reply rate per minute is highest for PG.
 Average delay between replies is lowest for AK.
 We both usually have latency free conversations with each other.
 Total unique texts per day are the lowest for Vin2.